bbradt/dfncluster/README.md

 Schizophrenia is a chronic and serious mental disorder which affects how a person thinks, feels, and behaves.
 Although there have been many studies about psychological and behavioral manifestations of schizophrenia, neuroscientists have yet to determine a set of corresponding neurological biomarkers for this disorder.
 In the meanwhile, functional magnetic resonance imaging (fMRI) data can help determine non-invasive biomarkers for schizophrenia in brain function[[1]](#ref1)[[2]](#ref2) and one of the fMRI analysis is dynamic functional network connectivity (dFNC)[[3]](#ref3) using K-Means clustering to characterize time-varying connectivity between functional networks.
 Researches has worked on finding correlation between schizophrenia and dFNC[[1]](#ref1)[[2]](#ref2)[[4]](#ref4)[[5]](#ref5), but little work has been done with the choice of clustering algorithm.
 Therefore, we propse a  novel  study  of  dFNC  applying  sophisticated clustering techniques to determine dynamic states, and also exploring classifiers with a goal of improving schizophrenia classification.

 # Dataset
+## Real Data
+From 3 studies, A total of 11,298 images were earned from 608 subjects.

+- Fbirn, UCLA Data description

 ## Sklearn Datasets

 To generate a data set from SKlearn for testing purposes, you can generate one of the datasets in `data/SklearnDatasets`.